-The negativity spread in 2020 created too many destructive conversations that focused on what's wrong and where we disagree.
-These interactions polarized good people, produced unhealthy stress, damaged relationships, and diminished trust.
-The negative conversations we watched, listened to, and read about on social media also decreased our collective productivity, engagement, and wellbeing during a time when we needed everyone to be at their best.
+has created too many destructive conversations that focus on what's wrong and where we disagree.
+These interactions polarize good people, produce unhealthy stress, damage relationships, and diminish trust.
+The negative conversations we watch, listen to, and read about on social media also decrease our collective productivity, engagement, and wellbeing during a time when we need everyone to be at their best.

 When we accentuate the positive in our conversations, we encourage the people around us to unite around common goals and focus their energy on possibilities, not problems.
 We also inspire others to stay positive and resilient when dealing with difficult days.
 Optimism is an Empowering Virtue That Gets Created One Positive Conversation at a Time.
 When we consciously choose to highlight the positive, the impact radiates to all our relationships.
 The results and rewards are energizing.
 As Shawn Achor describes in his book, The Happiness Advantage, "...doctors put in a positive mood before making a diagnosis show almost three times more intelligence and creativity than doctors in a neutral state, and they make accurate diagnoses 19 percent faster.
 Optimistic salespeople outsell their pessimistic counterparts by 56 percent.
 Students primed to feel happy before taking math achievement tests far outperform their neutral peers.
 It turns out that our brains are literally hardwired to perform at their best not when they are negative or even neutral, but when they are positive."
 What is a Positive Conversation?
 Anytime we help someone experience one or more of these 10 positive emotions...Joy, Gratitude, Serenity, Interest, Hope, Pride, Amusement, Inspiration, Awe and Love...we're having a positive conversation and making a major contribution to the health and wellbeing of that person.
 Even if the interaction only lasts a few seconds, these meaningful moments accumulate and compound over time to optimize their bodies and brains to build the resilience required to bounce back stronger when life knocks them down.
 Being in a positive conversation also helps individuals and teams reduce their anxiety, find common ground, and take positive action in the face of fear or uncertainty.
 Negative conversations involve people complaining, criticizing, and making cynical comments.
 After these interactions, both parties usually feel worse because negativity drains our energy and creates a narrative that our problems have no solutions or ones that are out of our control.
 Research also shows that pessimistic people give up faster and come up with less creative solutions to challenging problems than their optimistic counterparts.